srdinsek/Renyi-Integration/README.md

 ## Ab initio

-The algorithm defined in **AbInitioMC.py** can be run by `python Example.py`.
-All the necesary parameters are defined in **Example.py**.
+The algorithm defined in **AbInitioMC.py** can be used to compute Rényi entanglement entropy in *ab initio* analytic potentials.
+Realistic potentials are implemented only for 2D, but the program can be easily extended to higher dimension.
+Program can be run by calling.

+    python3 Example.py

+**Program requires `LEN` pocessors.**

-**Example.py** is set for the evaluation of Rényi entanglement entopy of one Hydrogen in realistic 2D potential.
+All the necesary parameters are defined in **Example.py**. **Example.py** is set for the evaluation of Rényi entanglement entopy of one Hydrogen in realistic 2D potential.
 To change the directory on which results will be saved, modify `SAVETO` at the begining of **AbInitioMC.py**.
 Potential is defined in **AbInitioMC.py** and can be modified to suit ones needs.

-**Program requires `LEN` pocessors.**

-### Parameters
 Parameters defined bellow can be modified, others are redundant, or shouldn't be modified.
 - `beta` - inverse temperature
 - `design` - $\zeta$ that we want (but can be modified, due to the min and max number of beads)